To authenticate an API call successfully, pass a Consumer ID and digital signature in the header for every API call.

 Generate a Digital Signature Using an Executable JAR File (Recommended):

-To generate a digital signature using the executable JAR file, follow these steps:
+To generate a digital signature using the executable Java Archive (JAR) file, follow these steps:

 - Download Java 6.0 or greater.
-If it is not installed on your computer, go to: https://java.com/en/download
+If it is not installed, go to: https://java.com/en/download

-- Use the following command to run the executable JAR file: java -jar DigitalSignatureUtil-1.0.0.jar DigitalSignatureUtil {requestUrl} {consumerId} {privateKey} {requestMethod} {filePath}
+- Use the following command to run the executable Java Archive (JAR) file: java -jar DigitalSignatureUtil-1.0.0.jar DigitalSignatureUtil {requestUrl} {consumerId} {privateKey} {requestMethod} {filePath}

-Note: Your program must run this executable JAR file in the directory where the executable JAR file is located.
+Note: A supplier’s program must run this executable Java Archive (JAR) file in the directory where the executable Java Archive (JAR) file is located.

-Running the executable JAR file returns the following two headers as the console output:
+Running the executable Java Archive (JAR) file returns the following two headers as the console output:

 - WM_SEC.AUTH_SIGNATURE